-Please be aware that there are a number of steps involved in embarking and disembarking your Yangtze River Cruise Ship, particularly during low tide.
+Please be aware that there are several steps involved in embarking and disembarking your Yangtze River Cruise Ship, particularly during low tide.
 If you think this may be an issue, please inform us in advance.

 There are amenities package, deck and cabin upgrades available to pre-book - please enquire with our Reservations team.